souravdatta/cl-turtles/README.md

     $ cd ~/quicklisp/local-projects/
     $ git clone git://github.com/souravdatta/cl-turtles.git

-(Note: the local-projects directory may be different in your system, specially if you are using an IDE like Portacle.
+(Note: the local-projects directory may be different in your system, particularly in scenarios where you are using an IDE like Portacle.
 In which case you'd need to find where it is located.)

 A simple example is as below: